EleutherAI/hae-rae/blog/CSAT-QA.md

 In this blog post, we narrow our focus and conduct an evaluation on a specific subset of 188 questions selected based on the availability of students' response accuracy.
 The subset comprises six distinct categories, namely Writing (WR), Grammar (GR), Reading Comprehension: Science (RCS), Reading Comprehension: Social Science (RCSS), Reading Comprehension: Humanities (RCH), and Literature (LI).

-Rather than a conventional approach of balanced sampling, we have filtered process based on the availability of the response accuracy.
+Rather than a conventional approach of balanced sampling, we have filtered based on the availability of the response accuracy.
 As a result, the distribution of questions within our subset is imbalanced, as shown in the following figure.

 ![Untitled](https://github.com/guijinSON/hae-rae/blob/main/blog/assets/csat_histogram.png)

 ### Evaluation:

-In this blog post, we narrow our focus and conduct an evaluation on a specific subset of 188 questions selected based on the availability of students' response accuracy.
-We have put to test two proprietary language models, GPT-4 and GPT-3.5-Turbo-16K, and one open-source language model, Polyglot-12.8B.
+For evaluation, we compare two proprietary language models, GPT-4 and GPT-3.5-Turbo-16K, and one open-source language model, [Polyglot-12.8B](https://huggingface.co/EleutherAI/polyglot-ko-12.8b).

 For GPT-4 and GPT-3.5-Turbo-16K, we used the following instruction with the model's temperature fixed at 0.01 to prompt the language model to generate the most probable answer.
 ```